geshan/geshan.github.com/posts/2021-06-27-life-changing-side-project.md

 ## First success story

 Our beloved, SB, who had contributed really well to AU Tech Jobs,was the first person to join the team and was living here in Australia.
 At that time, he was employed with an Aged Care center.
 He was sharpening his programming and frontend software engineering skills with React like a lion devouring his kill.

-> Against all odds of visa, not having worked in tech before he bagged a full-time job in Brisbane.
+> Against all odds of visa, not having worked in tech before he bagged a full-time coding job in Brisbane.

 In just 3-4 months he really stood out and gave his level best to not only get the tasks for AU Tech Jobs frontend done but also lead the team in his own right.